Royal Caribbean cruise ship hit by virus; 108 sick

 "It adds insult to injury and comes during high-booking season," Morningstar analyst Jaime Katz told Reuters, noting the potential hit to business for the cruise companies at a time of year when many passengers usually buy their tickets.

-Royal Caribbean shares fell 3 percent to $33.31 (22.3 pounds), while Carnival Corp shares lost 1.57 percent to $35.67.
+Royal Caribbean shares fell 3 percent to $33.31, while Carnival Corp shares lost 1.57 percent to $35.67.
 Norovirus outbreaks are fairly frequent on cruise ships.

 Last month, thousands of passengers spent nearly five days on a disabled cruise ship operated by Carnival Corp in the Gulf of Mexico.
 Carnival's Triumph was returning to Galveston, Texas from Cozumel, Mexico, on the third day of a four-day cruise when an engine-room fire knocked out power and plumbing across most of the ship.

-In December, 194 passengers and 11 crew members aboard the luxury cruise ship Queen Mary 2 were sickened and suffered from vomiting and diarrhoea.
+In December, 194 passengers and 11 crew members aboard the luxury cruise ship Queen Mary 2 were sickened and suffered from vomiting and diarrhea.

 In January 2012, the Costa Concordia, also operated by Carnival Corp, ran aground off the Italian coast, killing 32 passengers.

-Norovirus causes an inflammation of the stomach or intestines called acute gastroenteritis, producing stomach pain, nausea and diarrhoea, and is the most common cause of acute gastroenteritis in the United States.
+Norovirus causes an inflammation of the stomach or intestines called acute gastroenteritis, producing stomach pain, nausea and diarrhea, and is the most common cause of acute gastroenteritis in the United States.

 Each year, norovirus causes some 21 million illnesses, of which 70,000 require hospitalization.
 It kills about 800 people a year, the CDC says.